-There aren’t many US zoos with pandas—currently, there are only three zoos in the US that house these gentle giants.
+There aren’t many US zoos with pandas in 2023.
+Currently, there are only two zoos in the US that house these gentle giants.

 In fact, the World Wildlife Fund logo has featured a panda since they were created in 1961 and has become a universal symbol for endangered species and conservation efforts.